taihen/base-image/README.md

 ### Release Naming

 Releases are automatically tagged with a date-based version format: `vYYYY.MM.DD` (e.g., `v2024.01.15`).
 If multiple releases occur on the same day, a counter is appended (e.g., `v2024.01.15.1`).

+Each release creates:
+- A GitHub release with the version tag
+- A Docker image tagged with the same version (e.g., `ghcr.io/taihen/base-image:v2024.01.15`)
+- The `latest` tag is also updated to point to the newest release

 ## Automated Testing